mwbrooks/hastings/README.md

         => [2012-06-08 11:13am] serving build/doc/
         => [2012-06-08 11:13am] rendered doc/en/index.md

 By default, the documentation path is `doc/`.
-This can be overriden with `[path]`.
+This can be overridden with `[path]`.

 The optional `[path]` can be a markdown file or directory.
 When a file is